Kong Karls Land: Ecology

-The polar bear is found during portions of the year at Kong Karls Land; this bear feeds on local harp seals and ring seals.
+Polar bears are found during portions of the year at Kong Karls Land; they feed on local harp seals and ring seals.
 The sub-population of polar bears found here is a genetically distinct set of polar bears specifically associated with the Barents Sea region.

 A total of 84 polar bears were killed and 21 cubs were captured during an expedition in Kong Karls Land from 1908 to 1909.
 The number of polar bear dens on these islands rose from 29 in 1972 to 77 in 1980.
 In 1973, the hunting of polar bears in Svalbard was made illegal.